keenanpayne/keenanpayne.com/pages/index.md

 introduction_subtitle: I'm a freelance web developer with over ten years of experience.
 I strive to help businesses large and small succeed on the web. <small>Welcome to my little corner of the internet</small>

 ## Post List
-posts_title: "Latest ramblings"
+posts_title: "Latest Articles"
-posts_limit: 3
+posts_limit: 5

 ## Projects
 projects: